 Even among advocates of more generous welfare payments, there is some concern that the various forms of public assistance, especially free housing of her own, make single motherhood too appealing, or insufficiently distasteful, to teenagers of the underclass.
-One proposal would require an unwed AFDC mother to live with her own parents until age 18 or even older, thereby removing the housing incentive for illegitimacy.
-This is a peripheral reform, of course, but it demonstrates new awareness of the way welfare facilitates the formation of family fragments.
+One proposal would require an unwed AFDC mother to live with her own parents until age 18 or even older, thereby removing the housing after the way welfare facilitates the formation of family fragments.